Blessed Rizziero of Muccia

 Confessor, First Order

-On the feast of the Assumption of the Blessed Virgin Mary in the year 1220, St Francis was preaching in the public square at Bologna before an immense crowd of people.
+On the feast of the Assumption of the Blessed Virgin Mary in the year 1220, St Francis of Assisi was preaching in the public square at Bologna before an immense crowd of people.
 One of those present, who was later archdeacon of Spalato, gives the following account of the event: